developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Timeout
 Used to configure the amount of inactivity, in seconds, after which the device display screen is turned off.

 **NOTE**: A given device might not support all options allowed to be specified using this Managed Configuration.
-In the event that the value specified is not supported on a specific device, the smallest larger value that is supported is used.
+If a specified value is not supported on a specific device, the smallest larger supported value is used.
 If no larger value is supported, the largest smaller supported value is used.

 ### Blanking Mode
 Used to configure the Display Blanking Mode, which determines whether the Display automatically Blanks (displays nothing).